 Giving good customer service and providing all customers with a consistent and stellar experience is a sure fire way to get customers to recommend you to their friends.
 This is when referral marketing comes in hand.
-A referral marketing system allows you to have a structured flow for collecting and organizing referrals.
-With the correct timing and approach (and software), your business will be well primed for referral marketing to occur.
+A referral system allows you to have a structured flow of collecting and organizing referrals.
+With the correct timing and approach (and software), your business will be well primed for referrals to occur.

 As it turns out, referrals are a great and inexpensive way to market your brand.
 Marketing can take a lot of time and it can quickly become expensive.
 Which is exactly what makes referral marketing great.
-Let’s go into why and how referral marketing works.
+Let’s go into why and how referral marketing systems work.

 What is referral marketing:

-Chances are you know exactly what referral marketing is.
-Since we’re discussing the mechanics of referral marketing, we should probably reiterate what the subject is.
+Chances are you know exactly what it is.
+But, since we’re discussing the mechanics of referral marketing, we should probably reiterate what the subject is.
 The basic concept is to encourage customers to share your business with their friends and family.
-It’s a way to grow a business by leveraging the business’s network of customers and partners.
+It’s a way to grow by leveraging the business’s network of customers and partners.

 Why it works:

 It’s a fact that word of mouth is influential.
-Referral marketing stems from word of mouth marketing which relates to social selling.
+Referrals stem from word of mouth marketing which relates to social selling.
 Word of mouth is one of the big reasons for its success.
-Referral marketing works because people are more likely to be influenced by product recommendations from friends.
+A referral marketing system works because people are more likely to be influenced by product recommendations from friends.
 This has been proven time and time again.
 A study by Nielsen found that people trust recommendations from friends and family over all other sources.
 That’s just one of the many studies that have proven why this type of marketing is effective.

 Marketing can be difficult, time-consuming and not to mention expensive.
-As it turns out, referral marketing could be the solution to these marketing woes.
-Referral marketing takes your already established customers and uses them to market your business.
+As it turns out, a referral tracking system could be the solution to these marketing woes.
+It takes your already established customers and uses them to market your business.